Crypto Market Analysis – Bearish Indications

 If you follow our principle of “swim with the current,” this change is signaling to hop out of the water at an early sign of flow the other way.
 If the machine learning models were “feeling” more bullish, they would instead tolerate a bit more ebb and flow.

-Interestingly, the Market Index does seem to form trends that can be analyzed using traditional technical analysis techniques.
+Interestingly, the Fear and Greed Index does seem to form trends that can be analyzed using traditional technical analysis techniques.
 That is, it seems to exhibit support and resistance lines and other patterns.

-Looking at the Market Index, we can clearly see it is weakening.
+Looking at the Fear and Greed Index, we can clearly see it is weakening.
 It has been dropping since June 2.

 But diving in deeper, we can also see a bearish pattern developing with lower highs being achieved.